Pauses are crucial to good communication

 3. Pauses help the listener

-Pauses allow for your listener to process each part of your thought, and stay with you, the speaker.
-Meaning they feel part of the communication dynamic.
+Most importantly, it allows for your listener to process each part of your thought, and stay with you, the speaker.
+It means that in some deeper way, they feel acknowledged and part of the communication dynamic.

 In this video, Emma Serlin shows you why pauses are so important…